3-D printing start-up Carbon unveils its first printer

 Carbon’s combination of speed and materials will enable manufacturers to start 3-D printing fully customized products with materials properties that match or surpass those made by conventional methods such as injection molding, says Joseph M. DeSimone, the company’s CEO and cofounder.
 These products could include car parts, medical devices, even sneakers, he adds.

 Since unveiling its technology last year, Carbon has built a customer base including Ford, BMW, and Johnson & Johnson.
-Now, the company is openly selling its first medium-sized printer—called M1—to manufacturers according to an annual subscription model, giving users access to maintenance and system updates.
+Now, the company is openly selling its first medium-sized printer—called M1—to manufacturers in an annual subscription model, giving users access to maintenance and system updates.

-Since its 2013 launch, Carbon has raised $141 million, with over $100 million coming in 2015.
-This represents a substantial portion of all the funding that went into 3-D printing last year, according to Anthony Vicari of the market research firm Lux Research.
-But Vicari isn’t certain how disruptive Carbon’s announcement will be.
+Since its 2013 launch, Carbon has raised $141 million in funding, with $110 million coming in 2015.
+That represents 40% of the funding that went into 3-D printing last year, according to Anthony Vicari of the market research firm Lux Research.
+But Vicari isn’t certain how disruptive Carbon’s latest announcement will be.

 Photopolymers are typically expensive compared with thermoplastics, Vicari notes.
 The cost might make sense in health care applications, he says, but it’s unclear how wide the technology’s appeal will be.
 “I’ve been consistently surprised by the amount of attention and hype it’s received,” he says.
 “Nevertheless, any increase in the range of available printable polymers is a good thing.”